tdquang/Sticky-board/README.md

 ## To use

-The simple server implemented with Flask serves static files from `public/` and handle requests to `/api/comments` to fetch or add data.
-Start a server by doing the following:
+I implemented a simple serve with Python Flask to serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
+Start your own server by doing the following:

 ### Python